When an Uplift coordinator works with a recipient organization, she often hears about other needs in the community.

 www.nursesonly.com.au have been hugely generous in their support of this project.
 We have also sent stethoscopes, sphygmomanometers, pulse oximeters, an ECG machine, and the hospital's first foetal Doppler ultrasound.
 They would like a defibrillator.
 They don't have one.

 Schools Without Books

 Uplift Victoria is working with librarians to harvest books from school and public libraries for schools in the Solomon Islands that often have NO books, or very few.
 1,000 boxes of books were shipped in 2013, our first year, including 4 complete sets of the 2010 Encyclopædia Brittanica.
 Many schools received only 4 boxes of books, but 80 books in a school is better than none.

-The Primary school library pictured here had under 20 books, and had received no new books for a decade.
+The Primary school library pictured here had fewer than 20 books, and had received no new books for more than a decade.

 Girls underpants and washable pads

 Many girls across the South Pacific do not attend school during their periods.
 Uplift are delighted to be working with Days For Girls whose pads and kits will get a girl through 4 years of periods, work, school, sport and social functions with privacy and dignity.
 DFG supply kits, and Uplift ship them.If you would like to help making kits, please visit Days For Girls on Facebook.